lapesd/dynemol/docs/ehrenfest.md

 ```f90
 verbose    = .false.
 ```
-Seems not to be used here.
+Variable no used inside this function.

 ```f90